 Oratory of the Disciplinati of Manarola

-In the same square of the church of the Nativity of the Virgin Mary, we find the XV century oratory of the Disciplinati, of the Santissima Annunziata or of the Azzurri.
-On corner of the the main road is Lazzaretto, the ancient hospital or of Saint Rocco.
+In the same square of the church of the Nativity of the Virgin Mary, we find the XV century oratory of the Disciplinati, of the Santissima Annunziata, or of the Azzurri.
+On the corner of the main road is Lazzaretto, the ancient hospital or of Saint Rocco.

 Church of San Lorenzo